Hidigital btc (HDBTC) Price Reaches $3.49 on Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Hidigital btc was first traded on February 23rd, 2019.
+Hidigital btc’s genesis date was February 23rd, 2019.
 Hidigital btc’s total supply is 2,100,000,000 tokens.
 The official website for Hidigital btc is hdbtc.io.
 Hidigital btc’s official Twitter account is @hdbtcfoundation and its Facebook page is accessible here.

 Receive News & Updates for Hidigital btc Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hidigital btc and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.